The Forgotten Magic of “Talking to People”

 Take a deep breath and step slowly away from the computer…. (yes, it can be done safely I promise!)

 Then put on your coat and shoes and go out there into the world with the intention of making genuine, meaningful connection with others.
-(But if you’re confirmed homebody option B is to slip into your PJ’s and do this from home).
+(But if you’re a confirmed homebody option B is to slip into your PJ’s and do this from home online).

 Now, I could call this Networking, but I know that freaks some of you out.
 After all it has that connotation of sterile rooms full of men in suits thrusting business cards at each other, everyone talking and nobody actually listening.